 A resale certificate is a document that allows businesses to buy products without paying sales tax on them, as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-In New York, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
+In Idaho, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

-You can fill out the ST-120:6/18 Form: New York State and Local Sales and Use Tax Resale Certificate.
-In most cases, this form needs either a sales and use tax registration number or an exemption number to be valid.
+You can fill out Form ST-101 – Sales Tax Resale or Exemption Certificate provided by the Idaho State Tax Commission after you receive your sales tax permit.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 Need help?
-Read our blog: How to Get a New York Resale Certificate for your Business
+Read our blog: How to Get an Idaho Resale Certificate for your Business

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-However, New York is not a party to this program, meaning it does not follow the uniform rules and definitions established by SST but has its own sales tax regulations.
+However, Idaho is not a party to this program, meaning it does not follow the uniform rules and definitions established by SST but has its own sales tax regulations.

-Check with the New York State Department of Taxation and Finance for the most current information on New York’s participation in the Streamlined Sales Tax initiative.
+Check with the Idaho State Tax Commission for the most current information on Idaho’s participation in the Streamlined Sales Tax initiative.

-In New York, sales tax isn’t just one simple rate; it’s a combination of state and local taxes and an additional surcharge of 0.375% if the location is within the Metropolitan Commuter Transportation District.
+In Idaho, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
 To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
-Use TaxHero’s New York Sales Tax Calculator to compute for sales tax.
+Use TaxHero’s Idaho Sales Tax Calculator to compute for sales tax.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Florida and sells to a customer in New York City, NY, with a ZIP code of 10018.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Idaho and sells to a customer in Boise, ID, with a ZIP code of 83701.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |